theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-settings.md

 **Description for Columns** <br>
 If this option is active, the key figure's description will be used for the column name, instead of the technical name.
-This setting is obsolete.
-Use the setting **Column Name Style** in the Destination Settings.